 The Second floor has been devoted to the rapidly expanding stained glass and ceramics programs, complete with kilns for ceramics and glass fusing.
-The studio is set up with student work stations, each with easy access to storage and equipment.
+In addition, the studio is set up with student workstations, each with easy access to storage and equipment.

-In 2005 Indian Boundary Park fieldhouse was designated a Historical Landmark by the City of Chicago and was also listed in the National Register of Historic Places.
+In 2005 Indian Boundary Park fieldhouse was designated a Historical Landmark by the City of Chicago and listed in the National Register of Historic Places.

 The Fieldhouse Catches Fire

-An extra-alarm blaze severely damaged the park’s landmark fieldhouse on May 20, 2012.
-A partial roof collapse sent three firefighters to the hospital, two of the firefighters were treated for heat-related injuries and the third firefighter was slightly injured.
+An extra-alarm blaze severely damaged the Park's landmark fieldhouse on May 20, 2012.
+A partial roof collapse sent three firefighters to the hospital, two firefighters were treated for heat-related injuries, and the third firefighter was slightly injured.
 All three were checked out and then released from the hospital.

 Indian Boundary Fieldhouse Fire - May 20, 2012